zsiciarz/base-crm-api-client/README.md

 The original BaseCRM API Client (for Python) focused on replicating the [Base API Documentation](http://dev.futuresimple.com/api/overview) and an enhanced version of this branch can be found under the "OfficialSupport" branch.
 If FutureSimple expands their official API, we may port the relevant feature into this branch.

-In early 2014, it became clear that FutureSimple was not keeping the API documents up to date:
+In early 2014, it became clear that FutureSimple was not regularly updating their API documents:

  - Zapier was able to detect New Objects (Contacts, Deals, Leads) and changes in Deal Stages.
 While it was possible to detect these by brute force (e.g. pulling down all of these objects), it seemed unlikely that this approach was used.
  - @claytondaley contacted FutureSimple to find out if searching was available through the API and was provided a URL example for an undocumented search capability.